Oslandia/lopocs/README.md

 $ sed -i -e "s@!SRID!@32616@g" airport_schema_scale_001.sql
 ```

-And schemas has to be inserted in the database:
+These schemas have to be inserted in the database:

 ```
 $ psql pc_airport -f airport_schema_scale_01.sql